Jad-KMC/Eth-Token-Farm/README.md

 # Eth-Token-Farm
 A token farm written in Solidity which allows users to deposit Dai and receive a farm token with a specified APR.
+This is based off of a DappUniversity tutorial